-Guinness: this black-gold stout is famous around the world and one of the best-selling alcoholic drinks in Ireland
+Guinness: This black-gold stout is famous around the world and one of the best-selling alcoholic beverages in Ireland.

-Shandy: another popular Irish drink, it’s beer mixed with a soft drink
+Shandy: Another favorite Irish drink — it’s beer mixed with a soft drink.

 Maybe you prefer a more exotic-sounding name.
 Although common in Ireland, these are more unusual choices here in the United States for your dog’s name.

 Neala (nee-la): Female champion

 Lorcan: Little wild one

 Fineen: Beautiful child